Last Updated on December 19, 2020

 Is there ever a time when it is ok to steal?
-Maybe you say, we aren’t stealing we are scavenging and that is perfectly fine.
-Under the right circumstances and in the right situation I would agree with you.
+Maybe you say, “we aren’t stealing we are scavenging” and that is perfectly fine.
+Under the right circumstances and in the right situation I may agree with you.
 So today I wanted to discuss looting vs scavenging and how the two are related and how in a survival situation you could go about scavenging for items that could save your life.

-What are you taking? – The looters in both Katrina and Sandy that I mentioned above weren’t taking items to keep them alive; they were plundering stores to enrich themselves.
-A flat screen TV is not something you need and could never be reasonably excused as necessary for your life.
+What are you taking? – The looters in both Katrina and Sandy that I mentioned above weren’t taking items to keep themselves alive; they were plundering stores to enrich themselves.
+A flat-screen TV is not something you need and could never be reasonably excused as necessary for your life.
 Jewelry?
 Clothing could on some very small-scale be construed as needed for survival in the right circumstances, but not if you already have a house full of clothing.

 Why are you taking it? – The looter takes what they can get, not what they need.
 You may argue that these people were poor and they needed those TV’s, that clothing and that jewelry to make their lives better.
 Maybe they were going to sell those goods for money (not sure to whom) or that they needed those goods as reparations for some injustice 200 years ago.
 Even more absurd, you could say they needed the clothing to be able to get a better job.
 Right…

 Who are you taking it from? – If you are taking almost anything from an electronics store, jewelry, liquor, or clothing, you are looting.
-This is what we routinely see on the news and these aren’t people who are scratching to survive, they are just stealing because there are no police around or worse, the police aren’t doing anything to stop them.
-Bottom line is these people are thieves and in a true grid down emergency, I wouldn’t be surprised if they didn’t pay for those TV’s with their lives.
+This is what we routinely see on the news and these aren’t people who are scratching to survive, they are just stealing because there are no police around or for whatever reason, the police aren’t doing anything to stop them.

 In those three examples above, there is no right way to steal.
 You don’t need anything you are stealing and your life is not in peril if the supplies you are taking aren’t acquired.
 You are simply looting because you can.